manjunathadinka/terraform-jenkins/README.md

 # terraform-jenkins
-Provisioning Jenkins server using Terraform “Infrastructure as a code” principle.
+# Provisioning Jenkins server using Terraform “Infrastructure as a code” principle.
-# Jenkins Install in EC2 Instance

 ## Usage